bcgov/how-to-workshops/labs/netpol-quickstart/README.md

 # Prologue

  Back in 2019 we decided to take a strong stance on security and, by way of a security focused project, began implementing several tools to make our OpenShift Container Platform (OCP) a leader in this respect.
-One of these tools, Aporeto, was chosen as a Software Defined Network solution to control network security for Platform app.
-Aporeto has been selected over Openshift 4 Built-In SDN capability powered by Kubernetes Network Policy (KNP), because it offered a way to extend security policies outside of OpenShift into other systems that are based on the traditional infrastructure such as databases hosted in Zone B. This would have enabled teams to secure connections between their apps running in the OpenShift Platform and data sources hosted inside the Zone B network zone.

-While Aporeto provided a great developer experience and the functionality that met our needs very well, we ran into some issues with running it on top of our specific OpenShift implementation and thus, the decision to pivot to OCP 4 Built-In SDN.
-Some might say this was a failure, but in reality, learning new information and acting on it is a success.
-Learning new information and doing nothing would certainly be a failure.

-**Takeaway 🧐**
-- Aporeto and Kubernetes NetworkPolicy have a fairly comparable impact from the end-user’s (platform tenant) perspective.
-The main difference is that Aporeto could be extended to external systems where as KNP only applies to OCP.
-We are actively looking into the workarounds for the teams that need to secure integrations between their OpenShift applications and Zone B components and expect to finalize the list of options in April 2021.
+Openshift 4 Built-In Software Defined Network (SDN) has been implemented to control network security for all apps hosted on the Private Cloud Openshift Platform.

 # Introduction

-This guide will walk you through implementing the quick start Network Policy (KNP).
-While this will be enough to your project up-and-running we **strongly** recommend rolling out more robust NP to ensure your environment(s) are as secure as they can be.
+Developers interact with the Openshift 4 Build-In SDN through the use of Kubernetes Network Policies (KNPs) objects that allow to specify network security rule declaratively within each namespace and down to the pod level. **All projects first provisioned on the Platform have "Zero-Trust" network security enabled by default** which means that all communications from and within the project namespaces are shutdown except for those that are explicitely allows in the KNPs.
+This guide will walk you through implementing the quick start Network Policy (KNP) to unblock basic communications within a namespace.
+While this will be enough to your project up-and-running we **strongly** recommend rolling out more robust NPs to ensure your environment(s) are as secure as they can be.
 Further workshops will expand on this subject.

-The current version of the OpenShift (v4.6) on the platform does not support all features outlined in the [Kubernetes NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/) documentation.
-The main differences as noted in the [OpenShift SDN](https://docs.openshift.com/container-platform/4.5/networking/openshift_sdn/about-openshift-sdn.html) documentation are that egress rules and some ipBlock rules are currently not supported; we expect these features to be delivered with OpenShift 4.8 later this fall.

-If you need egress rules to limit what your pods can communicate with contact Platform Services (PS) in #devops-how-to RocketChat channel.
-We can help implement this type of policy.
+Read more about [the KNPs features](https://docs.openshift.com/container-platform/4.8/networking/network_policy/about-network-policy.html) supported in the current version of the OpenShift (v4.8) on the Platform.
+Note that the support for egress rules and ipBlock rules have only become available in OCP 4.8.

 # Getting Started